pranav-sacumen/sac_log_converter/README.md

-# Sac Request
+# Sac Log Converter

-sac_request is a Python wrapper of python requests module which can be used to perform the http/https requests.

-Supported Authentication methods in Sac request module.
-1. Open urls
-2. Basic Authentication
-3. Token based authentication
+Sac Log converter is a re-usable module which is developed to convert any log datas from LEEF format into Json format and also Json format into LEEF format .

+By using this module one can easily convert the data from one format to another format in a minimum amount of time.

 ## Requirements
 python 3.6